bainsy88/Ibm-Containers-Labs-Denmark/3-Container-Group-Scaling-and-Recoverability.md

 Desired container instances: 3
   ```

-2. Verify the group was created with the following command.
+2. Verify that the group was created with the following command.
 Eventually the status will show `CREATE_COMPLETE`.

   ```
   $ cf ic group list